July 14, 2008 |

 In addition to the tax increases and decreases listed below, during the 18 years covered by this report, the General Assembly also enacted three tax amnesties (in 1990, 1995, and 2002) and two tax rebate programs (in 1998 and 1999).

-TAX CHANGES 1990-2008
+TAX changes 1990-2008

 Tax increases enacted in 1990 and after include new taxes; increases in tax rates; expanded tax bases; and tax credits, exemptions, and deductions eliminated, reduced, or limited.
 Tax decreases include taxes eliminated or scheduled for elimination; new and expanded tax exemptions, credits and deductions; and reductions in tax rates.